 Rubber bands ontop of a stock trading computer screen

 Famous financial analyst John Bollinger developed Bollinger Bands in the early 1980s and trademarked this term in 2011.
 Initially, it was known as trading bands but John later evolved this concept and called it Bollinger Bands.
-It was designed to offer unique instincts that give investors a higher probability of determining a volatility range in which a particular security price is moving up or down.
+It was designed to offer unique instincts that give investors a higher probability of determining a volatility range in which a particular security price moves up or down.

 Upper Lower Bollinger Band Tutorial